ProjectSPACE Makes More Space for All

 A7.

-Baltimore City, like many other cities, had a policy (not law) that allowed vehicles displaying a disability placard or tag to park on street for free due to traditional parking meters not meeting Americans with Disabilities Act (ADA) guidelines.
-This policy will no longer be in effect in Phase 1 (Central Business District), Phase 2 (Fells Point & Harbor East) and Phase 3 (Federal Hill), Phase 4 (Mount Vernon), and Phase 5 (Hampden, Mt.
+Baltimore City, like many other cities, had a policy (not a law) that allowed vehicles displaying a disability placard or tag to park on-street for free, as traditional parking meters did not meet Americans with Disabilities Act (ADA) guidelines.
+This policy will no longer be in effect in Phases 1 (Central Business District), 2 (Fells Point & Harbor East), 3 (Federal Hill), 4 (Mount Vernon), and 5 (Hampden, Mt.
 Washington, Station North, and Midtown) of ProjectSPACE.
 All parkers in these areas, including those with a disability placard and/or tag, will be required to pay for on-street parking.

 Back to Top